mr-ouss/mr-ouss/README.md

 ---

-## 👨‍💻 What I do
+## What I do

-I'm an engineer and founder building **data- and AI-driven products** for people who care about real outcomes, not buzzwords.
+I'm a founder engineer building **data and AI driven products** for people who care about real outcomes, not buzzwords.

 I like to: